 My children’s besties are schooled.
 Their cousins are schooled.
 Our friends and family don’t all get or love the whole school-free thing.
 But they get and respect that we do.
 They’re our tribe.

 Even if you could find same-minds, I’d argue that it’s better to know and love a broad sphere of people.
 Who wants to spend their days with clones?
-I want my children to have the opportunity to know and accept people from many walks of life.
-I want to offer them the perspective that your tribe is where you’re accepted, and nurtured.
+Isn’t it better to know and accept people from many walks of life?
+I want to offer my children the perspective that your tribe is where you’re accepted, and nurtured.
 Not where you’re always agreed with.